ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 int a = c.x;
 ```

-Records are mutable, and the individual record identifier *``c.x``* is lvalue.
-Rules for record comparison are the same as that for Maps.
+Records are mutable and the individual record identifier *``c.x``* is `lvalue`.
+Rules for record comparison are the same as that for maps.

 ## Structural Typing

 In Ballerina, the data types are defined in terms of a set of values.
 A type is a label for a set of values.
 These values can be part of a finite set or an infinite set.

-For example, the integer type has a finite set consisting of values within the range of  64 bit signed numbers.
+For example, the integer type has a finite set consisting of values within the range of 64-bit signed numbers.
 The string type is an infinite set that contains any number or order of characters.
-In this way, the universe of all values is partitioned into the basic types supported by Ballerina, such as nil, boolean, integer, floating point, and string.
+In this way, the universe of all values is partitioned into the basic types supported by Ballerina such as nil, boolean, integer, floating point, and string.
 Values of these basic types are  immutable, and each value belongs to exactly one basic type.

 There is also a concept of semantic subtyping, which means a subset of the values of the basic types.
 For example, the byte type is a subset of integer as it allows only a subset of values that are a part of the integer value set.